apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

 ## Upgrade a cluster

-Specify an appversion by using the option `--app-version` and upgrade the cluster to this version.
+Specify a cluster version by using the option `--cluster-version` and upgrade the cluster to this version.
 For more options information, see [`kbcli cluster upgrade`](../cli/kbcli_cluster_upgrade.md).

 ```
-kbcli cluster upgrade NAME --app-version=<AppVersionName>
+kbcli cluster upgrade NAME --cluster-version=<ClusterVersionName>
 ```

 ## Vertically scale a cluster